plsuwu/plsuwu/src/docs/writeups/speakfriend.md

 It seems like this website was compromised.
 We found this file that seems to be related... can you make any sense of these and uncover a flag?
 </aside>

 We are handed a containerized webserver instance, and some required files in a zipped archive, `main.7z`.
-I suspect there is nothing surface-level to see on this website's frontend - a cursory glance through the source and various pages indicates that this assumption is *probably* correct.
+I suspect there is nothing surface-level to see on this web application's frontend - a cursory glance through the source and various pages indicates that this assumption is *probably* correct.

 ![Standard Bootstrap template stuff](/img/speakfriend_img/Untitled.png)

-> Gunicorn aside (before you ask - yes!! it runs horrendously!!), this is pretty standard Bootstrap+jQuery template stuff
+> Gunicorn aside (before you ask - yes! it runs atrociously!!), this is pretty standard Bootstrap+jQuery template stuff

 ```html
 $ curl --insecure 'https://chal.ctf.games:32032'